Inflationary phase and role of dark energy: Revisited: Introduction

 During early age the Universe was solely filled up with this vacuum energy.
 The scale factor $a(t)$ grew exponentially so that the ratio of the vacuum energy density would rapidly be approaching towards the critical density at this era.
 Such phenomenon of exponential expansion is called {\it inflation}.
-It was Guth who first proposed such inflationary model \cite{Guth1,Guth2} to fix up `monopole problem'.
+It was Guth~\cite{Guth1,Guth2} who first proposed such inflationary model to fix up `monopole problem'.
 It was soon observed that the inflation could solve other long-standing problems, such as `flatness problem' and `horizon problem' also.
 Guth proposed that the scalar fields might get caught in the local minimum of some potential, and then rolled towards a true minimum of the potential.
-Kazanas suggested \cite{Kazanas} that an exponential expansion could eliminate the particle horizon.
-According to Sato \cite{Sato} exponential expansion would be able to eliminate domain walls, another kind of exotic relic.
-Einhorn and Sato \cite{Einhorn} argued that their model could solve `magnetic monopole puzzle'.
-It was then realized that Guth's model of inflation had fatal problem as the transition from super cooled initial `false vacuum' \cite{Blome,Davies,Hogan,Kaiser} to the lower energy `true vacuum' cannot occur everywhere simultaneously \cite{Hawking,Weinberg}.
-The Guth version of inflation theory was then necessarily replaced by a new type `slow roll inflation' theory \cite{Linde1,Linde2,Albrecht}.
+Kazanas~\cite{Kazanas} suggested that an exponential expansion could eliminate the particle horizon.
+According to Sato~\cite{Sato} exponential expansion would be able to eliminate domain walls, another kind of exotic relic.
+Einhorn and Sato~\cite{Einhorn} argued that their model could solve `magnetic monopole puzzle'.

+However, it was then realized that Guth's model of inflation had fatal problem as the transition from super cooled initial `false vacuum'~\cite{Blome,Davies,Hogan,Kaiser} to the lower energy `true vacuum' cannot occur everywhere simultaneously ~\cite{Hawking,Weinberg}.
+The Guth version of inflation theory was then necessarily replaced by a new type `slow roll inflation' theory~\cite{Linde,Albrecht}.
 A scalar field, called `inflaton' was introduced to explain such phenomenon.
-Coleman and Weinberg \cite{Coleman} introduced the symmetry breaking mechanism to the new inflation model.
-In the inflation theory Linde \cite{Linde3} added a new dimension by introducing the `chaotic inflation' in which initially one or more inflaton fields vary in a random manner with positions.
-Linde \cite{Linde4,Linde5} also proposed the theory of `hybrid inflation' theories by introducing more than one scalar fields.
+Coleman and Weinberg~\cite{Coleman} introduced the symmetry breaking mechanism to the new inflation model.
+In the inflation theory Linde ~\cite{Linde3} added a new dimension by introducing the `chaotic inflation' in which initially one or more inflaton fields vary in a random manner with positions.
+Linde~\cite{Linde4,Linde5} also proposed the theory of `hybrid inflation' theories by introducing more than one scalar fields.

 In cosmology essentially inflation is nothing but a rapid exponential expansion of the early Universe by a factor of at least $10^{78}$ in volume, driven by negative pressure.
 The detailed particle physics mechanism behind such phenomenon is still unknown to the researchers.
 It is also a super cooled expansion, when the temperature drops down from $10^{27}$ K to $10^{22}$ K, although exact drop of temperature is model dependent.
 Such relatively low temperature is maintained throughout the entire inflationary phase and at the end of inflation the reheating occurs to attain the pre-inflationary temperature.